Neuropeptide: Mechanism

-Due to their modulatory and diffusive nature, neuropeptides can act on multiple time and spatial scales.
-Below are some examples of neuropeptide actions:

-Corelease
+Co-release

 Neuropeptides are often co-released with other neurotransmitters and neuropeptides to modulate synaptic activity.
-Synaptic vesicles and dense core vesicles can have differential activation properties for release, resulting in context-dependent corelease combinations.
+Synaptic vesicles and dense core vesicles can have differential activation properties for release, resulting in context-dependent co-release combinations.
 For example, insect motor neurons are glutamatergic and some contain dense core vesicles with proctolin.
 At low frequency activation, only glutamate is released, yielding fast and rapid excitation of the muscle.
 At high frequency activation however, dense core vesicles release proctolin, inducing prolonged contractions.
 Thus, neuropeptide release can be fine-tuned to modulate synaptic activity in certain contexts.

 Some regions of the nervous system are specialized to release distinctive sets of peptides.
-For example, the hypothalamus and the pituitary gland release peptides (e.g. TRH, GnRH, CRH, SST) that act as hormones In one subpoplation of the arcuate nucleus of the hypothalamus, three anorectic peptides are co-expressed: α-melanocyte-stimulating hormone (α-MSH), galanin-like peptide, and cocaine-and-amphetamine-regulated transcript (CART), and in another subpopulation two orexigenic peptides are co-expressed, neuropeptide Y and agouti-related peptide (AGRP).
+For example, the hypothalamus and the pituitary gland release peptides (e.g. TRH, GnRH, CRH, SST) that act as hormones In one subpopulation of the arcuate nucleus of the hypothalamus, three anorectic peptides are co-expressed: α-melanocyte-stimulating hormone (α-MSH), galanin-like peptide, and cocaine-and-amphetamine-regulated transcript (CART), and in another subpopulation two orexigenic peptides are co-expressed, neuropeptide Y and agouti-related peptide (AGRP).
 These peptides are all released in different combinations to signal hunger and satiation cues.

-The following is a list of neuroactive peptides coreleased with other neurotransmitters.
+The following is a list of neuroactive peptides co-released with other neurotransmitters.
 Transmitter names are shown in bold.